Israel has now ended all Covid-19 restrictions related to travel.

-Tel Aviv is a place that honestly was never on my list.
+Tel Aviv is a place that honestly was never on my bucket list.
 Why?
 I have no idea.
-Perhaps like you, I always envisioned it to be a buttoned up place, with serious people and even more serious heat.
-While the latter bit can be true in the middle of summer, and even for an autumnal tan, the rest is laughably false.
+Perhaps like you, I always envisioned it to be a fairly buttoned up place, with serious people and even more serious heat.
+While the latter bit can be true in the middle of summer, and even autumnal tans are in play, the rest is laughably false.

 Feel free to skip around as needed, but pay attention when it gets to the 48 hour itinerary : )